 Emergency contraceptive pills (ECPs) are an important option for women to prevent unintended pregnancy.
 These pills can be used up to 120 hours after unprotected sex.
 By taking emergency contraceptive pills, women are not only averting abortion but also morbidity and mortality.
 In India, each day, 10 women die and thousands face morbidities because of unsafe abortion.
-It is important that women, especially the younger lot, are aware that emergency contraception can help them avoid an unplanned pregnancy.

 When to Use Emergency Contraceptive Pills?

 Women can use ECPs at a time when they need a second chance to avoid pregnancy.
 Even though ECPs cannot prevent pregnancy 100% of the time, they can significantly reduce the chances of getting pregnant.
 Although these pills are often called ‘morning-after pills,’ they can be taken at any time of the day.

 ECPs work by delaying the process of ovulation.
 These pills mainly prevent the release of an egg from the ovary.
 Though the sperm fertilizes the egg within 12–24 hours after ovulation, it can survive in the body for 5–7 days.
 It is in this phase of the fertility cycle before ovulation that ECPs are most effective.

 Side Effects of Emergency Contraceptive Pills

 The ECPs do not have any long-term or serious side effects.
 In most cases, women will not experience any complications.
 However, they may face minor side effects, including: